Cheong Wa Dae: Chunchugwan

-Mugunghwa Garden
+Mugunghwa Dongsan park

-Mugunghwa Garden is a civic park built after demolishing the house of Gungjeong-dong in July 1993.
-Five safe houses were demolished and built, and it is 10,560 m^{2}.
-Mugunghwa Garden faces Cheong Wa Dae, and the back gate faces Changchangmun.
-In the middle of the hill is a central square and a well.
-In addition, a stone wall 30m long and 3m high is located at the site of the grand banquet hall in Angana-dong, where Park Chung Hee was assassinated.
+Mugunghwa Dongsan is a civic park built after demolishing five KCIA safe houses in July 1993.
+The park is 10,560 m,^{2} it faces Cheong Wa Dae, and the back gate faces Changchangmun.
+In the middle is a central square and a well.
+A stone wall 30m long and 3m high is located at the site of the safe house where Park Chung Hee was assassinated.

 Chilgung

 Chilgung is a Joseon-era shrine located right next to the Cheong Wa Dae guesthouse.
 It is called Chilgung because it enshrines the seven concubines who could not become queens.
 Due to the security of Cheong Wa Dae, only those who have applied to visit the Cheong Wa Dae are allowed to watch the commentary.

-In the wake of the January 21 incident, the north of Chilgung Palace was demolished to create a road; it was a habitual traffic accident area, but it was also aimed at strengthening the security of Cheong Wa Dae.
+In the wake of the 21 January incident, the north of Chilgung Palace was demolished to create a road; it was a habitual traffic accident area, but it was also aimed at strengthening the security of Cheong Wa Dae.
 Due to this construction, Jeogyeonggung Palace and Daebingung Palace were moved to their current positions.
 Chilgung Palace reopened to the public in connection with Cheong Wa Dae visits in 2001.